 Each of the poetry prompts below asks you to choose a different kind of subject.
-The prompts are designed to get you thinking about what matters to you and why, and then to express your feelings through poetry.
+The prompts are designed to get you thinking about what matters to you and why and then inspire you to express your feelings through poetry.

-- Someone you love.
-The most traditional odes are written to extol the virtues of a loved one.
-Who do you love?
+- Someone you love: The most traditional odes are written to extol the virtues of a loved one.
+Whom do you love?
 Tell them why with a poem.

-- Someone you despise or view as a villain.
-What happens when you look at your enemy and search for his or her merits?
+- Someone you despise or view as a villain: What happens when you look at your enemy and search for their merits?
 Can you see the good in someone you see as bad?

-- Be a fan.
-Write a poem to your favorite book, movie, song, or TV show.
+- Fandom: Write a poem to your favorite book, movie, song, or TV show.